DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-12 Level Design Going Forward.md

 Some ***concepts*** are dependent on other concepts.

 Making a concept graph makes it very easy to visualize which concepts still need to be taught to the player.

+> Going back to the concept of [Gameplay Gardens](<#Gameplay Gardens>), we can make a gameplay garden for each of these concepts or groups of concepts.